Interest Rate vs. APR

 You’ll see an interest rate and an Annual Percentage Rate (A.P.R.) for each mortgage loan you see advertised.
 The easy answer to “why” is that federal law requires the lender to tell you both.

-The A.P.R. is a tool for comparing different loans, which will include different interest rates but also different points and other terms.
-The A.P.R. is designed to represent the “true cost of a loan” to the borrower, expressed in the form of a yearly rate.
-This way, lenders can’t “hide” fees and upfront costs behind low advertised rates.
+The A.P.R. is a tool for comparing different loans.
+It includes different interest rates, different points and other terms.
+The A.P.R. represents the “true cost of a loan” to the borrower in the form of a yearly rate.
+This way, lenders can’t advertise and “hide” fees and upfront costs.

 While it’s designed to make it easier to compare loans, it’s sometimes confusing because the A.P.R. includes some, but not all, of the various fees and insurance premiums that accompany a mortgage.
 And since the federal law that requires lenders to disclose the A.P.R. does not clearly define what goes into the calculation, A.P.R.s can vary from lender to lender and loan to loan.